DaveChP/responsive-column-cards/about.md

 These changes were committed (along with putting a relevant title on the html page).

 javascript was used to extract and report the width of the container div using .getBoundingRect() which has the following properties: width, height, top, bottom, left, and right.
 The extracted width, and its percentage of window.innerWidth were correctly reported to the output div.
 This minor progress was committed while thought is given to how to calculate a stacking order to display cards by priority.

+A further commit for minor (mostly now commented out) changes to index and styles, which exlpored making float columns inside the report div, was also made.